Caligwara/EXCEL-SALES-ANALYSIS-/README.md

 While Saturday seems to have the lowest transaction 10AM has the highest transaction hour probably due to the rush hour While the lowest transaction hour is 6AM
+Coffee is the most purchased product category.
+While packaged chocolate